 Base Salary.
-In general, we provide base salary as fixed compensation for services rendered in the position that the NEO serves, with the exception of our principal executive officer who is compensated by our manager.
-With this in mind, the board of directors and compensation committee determine base salaries in their discretion, after considering a variety of factors including each NEO's qualifications and experience, prior employment, industry knowledge, scope of responsibilities, individual performance, and general industry practices.
+In general, we provide base salary as fixed compensation for services rendered in the position that the NEO serves, with the exception of Mr. Kent, who was compensated by Cequel III, LLC, our manager prior to the Altice Acquisition, and Mr. Goei and Mr. Stewart, who are compensated by an affiliate of Altice.
+With this in mind, the board of directors and compensation committee historically determined base salaries in their discretion, after considering a variety of factors including each NEO's qualifications and experience, prior employment, industry knowledge, scope of responsibilities, individual performance, and general industry practices.
 Specific weightings are not applied to these factors.
 Base salaries are generally set when an NEO begins employment and are adjusted annually, if necessary, and are intended to provide competitive and fair compensation for basic job performance.

 Annual Bonus.
-For 2014, the Cequel Corporation board of directors established corporate and individual performance targets based on our business plan, and then made cash bonus awards shortly after year end, in all cases based on the board's subjective and qualitative assessment of how our financial results and the NEO's individual performance compared to targeted performance and the NEO's individual performance-based goals (with the exception of our principal executive officer who is compensated by our manager).
+For 2015, the Cequel Corporation board of directors established corporate and individual performance targets based on our business plan, and then made cash bonus awards shortly after year end, in all cases based on the board's subjective and qualitative assessment of how our financial results and the NEO's individual performance compared to targeted performance and the NEO's individual performance-based goals (with the exception of Mr. Kent, who was compensated by Cequel III, LLC, our manager prior to the Altice Acquisition, and Mr. Goei and Mr. Stewart, who are compensated by an affiliate of Altice).
 As a result, although we follow a general formula as a guide for determining bonuses, the Cequel Corporation board of directors has made final bonus determinations solely at their discretion.
-The bonus targets for all NEOs and certain other employees were within a range of 0%-100% of base salary for the years 2012 through 2014.
-The Cequel Corporation board of directors made 2014 annual bonus determinations shortly after the end of our fiscal year, with payments made soon afterward.
+The bonus targets for all NEOs and certain other employees were within a range of 0%-100% of base salary for the years 2013 through 2015.
+The Cequel Corporation board of directors made 2015 annual bonus determinations shortly after the end of our fiscal year, with payments made soon afterward.

 Stock Based Awards.
-The Cequel Corporation board of directors has issued carry unit awards under the Carried Interest Plan, and may do so again in 2015 and future years.
-The key provisions of our stock based plan and our Carried Interest Plan are discussed in the "Summary of Material Compensation Plans or Arrangements" below.
+The Cequel Corporation board of directors issued carry unit awards under the Carried Interest Plan in the past, and may issue stock based awards in 2016 and future years.
+The key provisions of our Carried Interest Plan are discussed in the "Summary of Material Compensation Plans or Arrangements" below.
+All awards under the Carried Interest Plan became fully vested at the closing of the Altice Acquisition, and were cashed out and cancelled.

 Perquisites.
-Our NEOs, other than our principal executive officer who is compensated by our manager, receive perquisites and other fringe benefits that are available on equivalent terms to our employees generally.
+Our NEOs, other than Mr. Kent, who was compensated by Cequel III, LLC, our manager prior to the Altice Acquisition, and Mr. Goei and Mr. Stewart, who are compensated by an affiliate of Altice, receive perquisites and other fringe benefits that are available on equivalent terms to our employees generally.

 Retirement and Welfare Plan Benefits.
-All of our executive officers are eligible to participate in health, welfare, and fringe benefits that are available to our employees generally, as well in a defined contribution 401(k) plan sponsored by our manager.
+All of our executive officers are eligible to participate in health, welfare, and fringe benefits that are available to our employees generally, as well in a defined contribution 401(k) plan.
 Participants in the 401(k) plan are allowed to make pre-tax contributions up to 75% of their annual compensation, not to exceed the annual limitation set forth in Section 402(g) of the Internal Revenue Code for any plan year.
 We make a matching contribution equal to 50% of a participant's salary deferrals up to 6% of a participant's compensation.
 We also may make a discretionary profit sharing contribution to the 401(k) plan for the benefit of all participating employees, which amount is subject to change from year to year.